 In any particular auction, if all the auction rate notes are subject to hold orders (i.e., each holder of auction rate notes wishes to continue holding its auction rate notes, regardless of the interest rate), the interest rate for the upcoming accrual period will equal the all-hold rate (such a situation is called an "all-hold auction").
 When an all-hold auction is likely, a broker-dealer may, but is not obligated to, advise its customers that are existing auction rate noteholders of that fact, which might facilitate the submission of bids by such existing auction rate noteholders that would avoid the occurrence of an all-hold auction.
-If a broker-dealer decides to inform any of its customers that are existing auction rate noteholders of the likelihood of an all-hold auction, it will make that information available to all of its customers that are existing auction rate noteholders at the same time.
+If a broker-dealer decides to inform any of its customers that are existing auction available to all of its customers that are existing auction rate noteholders at the same time.